Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons: Complete 3 -invariant steady solitons

-at some instant $t_0$, then it must satisfy~\eqref{eq:Lambda:D:pos} for the remainder of its lifetime.
-In particular, any solution of~\eqref{eq:steady:poly:v2} that arises from a smoothly-closing steady soliton $\mathcal{S}_{b,3}$ with $b<\sqrt{2}$ satisfies~\eqref{eq:Lambda:D:pos} throughout its lifetime. \end{lemma}

-\begin{proof} Suppose for a contradiction that~\eqref{eq:Lambda:D:pos} eventually fails and that $t>t_0$ is the first instant at which it fails.
-As we observed immediately after~\eqref{eq:L':ineq}, $\Lambda$ must be increasing on the interval $[t_0,t)$ and hence $\Lambda(t) > 1$.
+(ii) Suppose for a contradiction that~\eqref{eq:Lambda:D:pos} eventually fails and that $t>t_0$ is the first instant at which it fails.
+By (i), $\Lambda$ must be increasing on the interval $[t_0,t)$ and hence $\Lambda(t) > 1$.
 So $t$ must satisfy one of the following two conditions: \begin{enumerate} \item $D(t)=1$, or \item $\Lambda(t) = D(t)$. \end{enumerate} In each case we will derive a contradiction.
 In the first case we have $D > 1$ on $[t_0,t)$ and $D(t)=1$, so $D'(t) \le 0$.
 On the other hand, it follows from~\eqref{eq:steady:poly:v2} that at any point where $D=1$ we have

 Hence $D'(t)>0$ since $\Lambda(t)>1$.

 In the second case we have $\Lambda-D>0$ on $[t_0,t)$ and $(\Lambda-D)(t)=0$, so $(\Lambda-D)'(t) \le 0$.
 Again using~\eqref{eq:steady:poly:v2} we find that at any point where $D=\Lambda$